-This is the most comprehensive type of inspection, and is strongly advised when purchasing a new or used vessel.
+This is the most comprehensive type of inspection and is strongly advised when purchasing a new or used vessel.
 Condition and overall operation of the vessel should be examined.
-This covers structural integrity (using percussion sounding and moisture testing), electrical systems, water systems, the propulsion system, the fuel system, other machinery, navigation equipment, safety equipment, miscellaneous on-board systems, cosmetic appearance, upholstries, electronics, and overall maintenance as well as an out-of of-water inspection and a sea trial.
+This covers structural integrity (using percussion sounding and moisture testing), electrical systems, water systems, the propulsion system, the fuel system, other machinery, navigation equipment, safety equipment, miscellaneous on-board systems, cosmetic appearance, upholsteries, electronics, and overall maintenance as well as an out-of of-water inspection and a sea trial.

 Also Known as a C&V or Condition and Value survey.
-This is usally for re-insurance purposes.
+This is usually for reinsurance purposes.
 This inspection is performed so that the insurance company can determine whether or not the vessel is an acceptable risk.
 They are interested in structural integrity and safety for its intended use.
 Most insurance companies require a survey on older boats.
 They will also want to know the vessel's fair market value.

-This is performed to assess the extent of damage, recommend repairs, estimate repair cost, and if requested, possible cause.
+This is performed to assess the extent of damage, recommend repairs, estimate repair cost, and, if requested, possible cause.
 The client can be the owner, insurance co., marina, lawyer, etc..

 The scope of this survey process is usually requested by the hiring party .
-We provide services to underwriters, as well as private clients, to investigate claims ranging from simple fiberglass damage to complete loss, due to fire, sinking, collisions and marina error.
+We provide services to underwriters, as well as private clients, to investigate claims ranging from simple fiberglass damage to complete loss due to fire, sinking, collisions, and marina error.

 This inspection is performed to gather enough information to justify or determine the fair market value of the vessel.
 This is normally needed for financing, estate settlements, donations and legal cases.